Jbrog31/gtd-country-clusters/README.md

 # Global Terrorism Database – Country Terrorism Profile Clustering Project

-This project applies unsupervised machine learning to the Global Terrorism Database (GTD) to identify distinct terrorism environment types across countries based on numerous characteristics.
+This small project applies unsupervised machine learning to the Global Terrorism Database (GTD) to identify distinct terrorism environment types across countries based on numerous characteristics.
+I find the data fascinating and wanted to see what I could do with it.

-The goal is twofold:
+Goals:

 - Cluster all countries with sufficient GTD activity into coherent terrorism-profile groups.
 - Identify interpretable patterns in tactics, severity, and organizational diversity that distinguish these clusters.

-The central question is whether quantitative behavioral features derived from GTD can reveal meaningful, real-world patterns in how terrorism manifests across different states.
-This project demonstrates that country-level terrorism environments exhibit clear, consistent operational signatures that can be discovered without supervision.
+The central question is whether quantitative behavioral features derived from GTD can reveal real-world patterns in how terrorism manifests across different states.
+This project demonstrates that country-level terrorism environments exhibit clear and consistent signatures that can be discovered without supervision.

 ## Countries Included